mozilla/data-docs/src/cookbooks/gcp-projects.md

 Note that these prototype GCP projects are not intended to be used for projects which are already in _production_-- those should be maintained on operations-supported projects, presumably after a development phase.
 Nor are they meant for ad-hoc analysis or experimentation-- for that, just file a request as outlined in the [Accessing BigQuery](bigquery/access.md#access-request) cookbook.

 Each sandbox project has a data engineering contact associated with it: this is the person will create the project for you.
-Additionally, they are meant to be a resource you can freely ask for advice on how to query or use GCP, and how to build software that lends itself to productionisation.
+Additionally, they are meant to be a resource you can freely ask for advice on how to query or use GCP, and how to build software that lends itself to productionization.

 To request the creation of such a project, [file a bug] using the provided template.
 Not sure if you need a project like this?
 Don't know who to specify as a Data Engineering contact?
 Not sure what your project budget might be?
 [Get in touch with the data platform team](../concepts/getting_help.md).